 6. McClendon Park West (Mansfield)

-Coming from Midlothian, expect about 16 min without traffic — Mansfield has enough nearby to make a half-day of it.
+Coming from Midlothian, expect about 16 min without traffic, and Mansfield has plenty nearby to make a half-day of it.

 Location: 799 W Broad St, Mansfield, TX 76063